-With their long trailing vines and heart-shaped leaves, it’s no wonder that plant parents fall deeply in love with their Devil’s Ivy plant and desperately want to continue making more and more through propagation.
-Luckily, propagating Devil’s Ivy plants is incredibly simple and with the right processes and care, you shouldn’t run into too many problems at all.
-Before you know it, you’ll have so many Devil’s Ivy plants you won’t know what to do with them all.
+With their long trailing vines and heart-shaped leaves, it’s no wonder that plant parents fall deeply in love with their Devil’s Ivy plant and desperately want to continue making more.
+Luckily, propagating them is incredibly simple and with the right processes and care, you shouldn’t run into too many problems at all.
+Before you know it, you’ll have so many plants you won’t know what to do with them all.

-In this post, we will guide you through the entire process of Devil’s Ivy propagation so that you’re fully equipped with the knowledge you need to create infinite new plants.
+In this post, we will guide you through the entire process of how to propagate your plant so that you’re fully equipped with the knowledge you need to create infinite new plants.
 We will be covering the tools and equipment you’ll need as well as a detailed step by step process for each of the different methods as well as how to spot and solve any issues you might face.

-Before we get into the propagation details, we thought it would be useful to cover off the reasons why plant parents choose to or have to, propagate their Devil’s Ivy.
-The main reason is probably just wanting to multiply the number of Devil’s Ivy plants you have without having to shell out any more money on houseplants!
+Before we get into the details, we thought it would be useful to cover the reasons why plant parents choose to or have to, propagate their plant.
+The main reason is probably just wanting to multiply the number of plants you have without having to shell out any more money on houseplants!
 Plants and plant cuttings make great gifts for friends which is why we always make sure to take a few cuttings from each of our new plants.

-The other reason why many plant parents choose to propagate their Devil’s Ivy is that their plant is either too long or becoming very leggy.
-Pruning your Devil’s Ivy encourages bushier growth and is a great way to cut back that winter growth which can often be straggly or leggy.
-But instead of simply throwing away those special Devil’s Ivy cuttings, why not propagate them and start a whole new mother plant.
+The other reason why many plant parents choose to propagate their plant is that it’s either too long or becoming very leggy.
+Pruning your plant encourages bushier growth and is a great way to cut back that winter growth which can often be straggly or leggy.
+But instead of simply throwing away those special cuttings, why not propagate them and start a whole new mother plant.

-If you notice that your Devil’s Ivy plant is starting to look a little ill, then you may choose to propagate the healthy part of the plant to save it.
+If you notice that your plant is starting to look a little ill, then you may choose to propagate the healthy part of the plant to save it.
 We always recommend that you first try to figure out what’s causing the issue and see if you can fix it (it’ll also help prevent you from doing the same to your new plants).
-But if the issue is just getting worse, then the best thing to do is cut off the healthy vines and propagate those to create new plants.
+But if the issue is just getting worse, then the best thing to do is cut off the healthy vines and use those to grow new plants.

 Let’s start off with the easy bit.
 It’s really important to make sure you have all the things you need before taking that first plant cutting.